rlymbur/aws-application-networking-k8s/docs/guides/grpc.md

    metadata:
      name: grpc-server
      namespace: default
+   spec:
+     exportedPorts:
+     - port: 50051
+       routeType: GRPC
    ```

-The controller will create two target groups for your service:
+The controller will create a gRPC target group for your service based on the exportedPorts configuration.
-- An HTTP target group for handling HTTP traffic (protocol: HTTP, protocolVersion: HTTP1)
-- A gRPC target group for handling gRPC traffic (protocol: HTTP, protocolVersion: GRPC)

 You can then use GRPCRoute or HTTPRoute to route traffic to your exported service.
 For example: